Peer-to-Peer Lending: An Emerging Pathway for MSME Financing

 Disadvantages of P2P Lending

-Despite its numerous advantages, P2P lending has its challenges and inherent risks,
+Despite its numerous advantages, P2P lending has its challenges and inherent risks, which stakeholders must carefully consider before participating in the platform.

 3. Limited Investor Protection: Unlike traditional banking institutions, P2P lending platforms may offer limited investor protection schemes, exposing investors to heightened risks.